GSelector Version 3.14.1 released

 When starting GSelector we now automatically check for a new General Release of GSelector and display a message and options if one is available via Internet Update.
 When running a stand-alone configuration, one option will allow immediate installation of the upgrade.

-RCS software is used by more than 10,500 radio stations, TV music channels, cable companies, satellite music networks and Internet stations worldwide.
-RCS is the world's leading provider of broadcast software.
+RCS software is used by more than 14,500 radio stations, TV music channels, cable companies, satellite music networks and Internet stations worldwide.
+RCS is the world's largest broadcast software company.
 The company also provides broadcasters and webcasters tools and expertise and also develops real-time audio recognition technology.